 Philly is the nation's first UNESCO World Heritage City, and has more museums and cultural sites than you can imagine.
 Explore all the reasons why Huffington Post called Philadelphia the coolest city in America.

-Our faculty of practitioners means you'll have access to currently practicing museum professionals with backgrounds in fields ranging from science, history, design, cultural anthropology among others.
-View all faculty profiles for the Museum Studies department.
+Our faculty are all currently practicing (and occasionally retired) museum professionals with backgrounds in fields ranging from science, history, design, cultural anthropology among others.

 Our Recent Grads are Sought After.